storyfeet/bob_cards_elm/rules.md

     **You cannot use a Village's job while there are Bandits on the tile**

 If multiple jobs provide the same last action, you may use them in the same turn.
-Even if one of those jobs is a Card and the other on a Village or Player Card.
+Even if one the jobs are different places, (ie Cards, Players,Villages)

+You can also increase your reward for some jobs by working with other players. *(see Cooperation Bonus)*

 Understanding the Job Icons
 ----------------

 ### Places

 Square Icons represent a place.
-Your Meeple must be in that kind of place to perform the action.
-There must also be **No Bandits on the tile**
+Your Meeple must be on that kind of tile, with no bandits on, to perform the action.

 <img src="{{$0}}/rules/places.svg">

 ### Resources

-There are 4 key resources in the game, "Gold", "Iron", "Wood" and "Food".
+There are 4 key resources in the game, "Gold", "Metal", "Wood" and "Food".
 They can be paid and gained, to and from the General supply.

 <img src="{{$0}}/rules/resources.svg">